mertkeser/detr_simple/README.md

 * Official [Code](https://github.com/facebookresearch/detr)

-* Python version should 3.8
+* Python version should be 3.8

 # Setup for nuimages dataset
 - "sudo ./setup.sh" for downloading the nuimages dataset